HOME ¦ BOOKS ¦ LINKS ¦ DEUTSCH ¦ FRANCAIS ¦ MEMBER CARE ¦

 1972 - 78 Medical Studies at the University of Zurich (Switzerland),

-1981/82 Integrative studies at Rosemead School of Psychology and Talbot Theological Seminary, La Mirada, USA;
+1981/82 Integrative studies at Rosemead School of Psychology La Mirada, USA;

 1982–88 Clinical Psychiatry at various psychiatric clinics in Switzerland,

-2. Main Activity: Since 1988 Medical Director of the Christian Psychiatric Clinic "Sonnenhalde" (= "sunny hill") in Basel, Switzerland
+1988 - 2012 Medical Director of the Christian Psychiatric Clinic "Sonnenhalde" (= "Sunny Hill") in Basel, Switzerland

 Among other professional memberships:

-- Member of the American Psychiatric Association (APA)
+- Fellow of the American Psychiatric Association (APA)

 - Member Care Network Europe.